 Who develops an ectopic pregnancy?

 Ectopic pregnancy can occur in any sexually active woman.
-In the UK there are around 11,000 women seen in hospitals with ectopic pregnancies each year.
+In the UK there are nearly 12,000 women seen in hospitals with ectopic pregnancies each year.

 The chance is higher than average in the following at-risk groups: